opencv/opencv/modules/ml/doc/expectation_maximization.rst

 :math:`p_{i,k}` .
 Often (including ML) the
 :ref:`kmeans` algorithm is used for that purpose.

-One of the main problems?? the EM algorithm should deal with is a large number of parameters to estimate.
+One of the main problems of the EM algorithm is a large number of parameters to estimate.
 The majority of the parameters reside in covariance matrices, which are
 :math:`d \times d` elements each